 At the heart of any successful business is communication.
 It’s impossible to read another’s mind, therefore views can only be aired (and solved) by conversing openly.
 When there’s family involved though, this can add an element of complexity.
 Three quarters of family business owners admit that they have communication challenges within the company and 55% say they’d rather stay silent than upset anyone!

 If one shareholder wants to expand operations across the whole of the UK and the other wants to continue as a local business, and both are unaware of one another’s views, a conflict is going to occur somewhere down the line.
 It’s possible to be unaware of such views for years, at which point the shareholders have got in too deep and the continuation of the business is put at severe risk.
 Communicating effectively, working towards a common goal and making sure the rest of the employees in the firm have an understanding, is going to help massively in your business being a success.

 This last point rather encompasses the previous four.
 From the beginning there needs to be a leader in charge, whom the shareholders back, who can oversee the firm and steer it in the right direction.

 The challenges to a business from governance come when the shareholders are squabbling over overall power which can get in the way of what is actually healthy for the business.
 It’s vital to have an empowered individual at the pinnacle, from where the major responsibilities of the firm can be divided amongst the shareholders.

 Changing governance is another potential source of conflict but can be managed by a combination of succession planning, shared purpose knowledge and communication.

 Gorvins Solicitors has a specialist Family Business team who are experts in helping family businesses succeed and put the necessary tools in place to safeguard its future.
 We can assist you in planning, protecting and take great pride in understanding your business and the people in it.
-To speak to one of the Family Business team, give us a call on 0343 507 5151 or send an email to email@example.com.
+To speak to one of our family business lawyers, give us a call on 0161 930 5151 or send an email to email@example.com.